 MW: From your perspective, are there initiatives within the industry that are starting to achieve that?

 JS: There are a lot, whether it is regarding standards or simply having pilot projects meant to make the very first step.
 I’ve seen a lot around the world.
-Looking locally here in Hamburg, HVCC Hamburg Vessel Coordination Center is a great example.
+Looking locally here in Hamburg, HVCC, Hamburg Vessel Coordination Center, is a great example.
 They’ve made a huge step by creating a joint venture between two competitors in order to strengthen the Port of Hamburg.

 MW: Obviously, the coordination of all the vessels coming into and out of the port is something that everyone benefits from.
 That’s a great example.
 It’s also a very tangible example as well, because often with data, when we’re talking about sharing data, you don’t see the immediate value.
 Whereas with the Hamburg example, you see the ships coming and going.

-Being in charge of IT consulting now at HPC, I want to ask a question about emerging technology, which is, of course, everyone’s favorite buzzword.
+Since you’re in charge of IT consulting now at HPC, I want to ask a question about emerging technology, which is, of course, everyone’s favorite buzzword.
 If you could pick one technology that you’re starting to see emerge in the market today, one of those buzzwords that is going to probably have the most significant impact on the industry, which would you pick?

 JS: I would pick artificial intelligence.